Éric Ciotti: Leader of The Republicans, alliance crisis and departure

 To the Right! (À Droite !, ÀD!), is a movement within The Republicans.
 The movement was founded by Ciotti during the 2021 The Republicans congress.
 Ciotti was elected with 53.7% of the votes against his main opponent, Bruno Retailleau, who received 46.3% to become the next leader of The Republicans.
 He ruled out a formal alliance with Macron's minority government in parliament, although he was open to negotiate a pension reform.

 Ciotti was voted out as leader of the party on 12 June 2024 over his decision to seek an alliance with the far-right National Rally and was "unanimously" removed from the party, according to Annie Genevard.
 A Paris court reviewed the decision on 14 June and ruled in Ciotti's favor.
 His alliance with the RN was labeled the Union of the Far-Right.
 On 22 September 2024, Ciotti announced he would leave The Republicans, fully committing himself to his Union of the Right for the Republic (UDR) party.

+Mayor of Nice, 2026–present

+Ciotti ran for mayor of Nice in 2026, with the endorsement of the National Rally.
+He placed first in the first round with 43.43%, and defeated incumbent mayor Christian Estrosi in the second round with 48.54%.
+As mayor, he stated his opposition to the conversion of the Allianz Riviera stadium to become an ice hockey rink for the 2030 Winter Olympics, causing the ice events to be moved to Lyon.